ludocode/onramp/docs/bootstrap-path.md

 ### Rebuilding Everything

 Now that we've bootstrapped all our final stage core tools, we recompile the entire toolchain.

-This step isn't technically necessary but there are good reasons to do this.
-For one, it proves that the final toolchain is self-hosting.
-More importantly, we can build everything with optimizations!

-- Our final preprocessor can inline small accessor macros that were previously functions.
-- Our final compiler doesn't produce great code but it's a lot better than the simple stack machines of previous stages.
-- Our final assembler can perform some small peephole optimizations.
-- Our linker can garbage collect unused symbols.
+This is important because we need to make some ABI changes to eliminate some limitations of our bootstrap.
+For example we want a 1-byte bool, and we want to dynamically allocate uninitialized data ("[bss](https://en.wikipedia.org/wiki/.bss)".)

-The toolchain will be significantly smaller and faster if we rebuild it.
+Additionally, we want to rebuild everything with optimizations!
+The final toolchain will be significantly smaller and faster than our bootstrap stages.

 We build libraries first because they're statically linked into the executables.
 Since our libc stages are overlaid, we previously only built the additional files in each stage.
 This time we rebuild all necessary parts from all stages all at once.